sescobb27/promised-payments/README.md

     * All customers should have a stripe account
     * We can charge 20usd to each account
     * We can create stripe subscription on those who have a plan

+# For home
+* Implement and Test `addBalance` to customer's stripe acount
+* how can we implement shipping? tip (address model and refactor order's total price calculation)

+#### And that's how we implement a mini-ecommerce Domain Logic, we just need to setup anything to handle request (plain node, express, sails, hapi, meteor etc) and a DB (SQL/NoSQL/whatever), then plug your Domain Logic with them and just it, we are Server/DB agnostic.

+# Tips:
+* Do not broke Promise chain
+* Always return the same result type
+* If you're already in a promise do not try to avoid it, just keep the flow
+* Always try to compose Promises e.g (`createAccountToCustomer`)
+* Prefer little composable/testable promises
+* We are not handling errors here but you MUST do it
+* Always TEST your code
+* Use real interactions in acceptance tests when dealing with money you don't want to extra charge or nor charge at all your customers.